Vealor/UVic-SEng/README.md

 # UVic-SEng

 This repository contains a collection of work, notes, and data that I have collected during my Software Engineering degree at the University of Victoria.
-Please see the notable work.

 [Master UVic Drive](https://drive.google.com/drive/folders/0B_thnwPAcNIRN25yaDBPTE5CYjQ "Master UVic Drive")

-## Notable Work:
-The following is a collection of notable work and assignments within this repository:
-* placeholder
-* placeholder
-* placeholder

-## Work from Competitions:
-The following are links to code that was used in programming competitions:
-* placeholder
-* placeholder
-* placeholder